SJRI supports community partnerships through three inter-connected models:

 - making Community Engagement Grants available to affiliated members;

-- using the Project Facilitator to help source external funding (e.g. from private foundations) and/or support collaborations and to build trust and skills among faculty members and community organizations;
+- having the Project Facilitator help source external funding opportunities (e.g. from private foundations) and support collaboration, trust, and skills building among faculty members and community organizations;

-- making other SJRI resources (e.g. Director; Brock faculty and students) directly available to community groups to support the fulfillment of their specific research needs.
+- making other SJRI resources (e.g. Director and FSC; Brock faculty and students) available to community groups to support the fulfillment of their specific research needs.

-Please click on the links below for more information about recent and current SJRI-community partnerships.
+Please click on the links below for more information about recent SJRI-community partnerships.